Vig Sports Betting Strategy

 Why You Should Remove the Vig

-Since the betting vig heavily influences the odds, punters are probably aware that the bookie is always looking to make money.
+Since the betting vig heavily influences the odds, punters probably know that the bookie is always looking to make money.
 The earliest and last odds consider profitability more than the most likely outcome of a match or event.
 Removing the vig will give you a much more accurate representation of what might happen in a sports match, giving you the previously mentioned actual probability than the implied probability of the actual odds a bookie offers.

 How to Remove the Vig